 Management Operations Division

-The Management Operations Division, led by the Director of Management Operations, includes the Office of Central Records, Human Resources, Purchasing and general departmental administrative functions.
+The Management Operations Division, led by the Director of Administration, includes the Office of Central Records, Human Resources, Purchasing and general departmental administrative functions.

 Office of the Assistant Vice President & Chief of Police